hannorein/rebound/docs/integrators.md

     If NULL (the default), the default switching function will be used.
     The arguments `i` and `j` are the indices of the two particles considered.
     The return value is a scalar.
-    If this function returns a negative value, it means a close encounter has been flagged.
+    A negative return value means a close encounter has been flagged.
+    If the return values of both this function and the central switching function below are always positive, then the integrator effectively becomes the standard Wisdom-Holman integrator.

     - Default switching function